-Karen Smith, Catherine Craven and Emily Howe analyse the latest housing law judgments of interest to local authorities and housing associations.
+Karen Smith, Catherine Craven and Emily Howe round up the latest housing law judgments of interest to local authorities and housing associations.

 Baptie v Royal Borough of Kingston Upon Thames EWCA Civ 888